-one, two, and three dimensions and the relationships among them.
+them.
 Connections are made between geometric concepts and solving real world problems by using a variety of representations (concrete, pictorial, algebraic, and coordinate), tools, technology, applications and modeling, logical reasoning, justification, and proof.
 Prerequisites: Algebra I

 PreAP Geometry (GEOM PREAP)

 Course #: 05203 Credits: 1

 PEIMS #: 03100700 Grades: 9-12

-This college-preparatory course will contain the Texas Essential Knowledge and Skills in the regular geometry course.
-Concepts will be explored in greater depth and with rigor designed to properly prepare students to be successful in Pre-Advanced Placement Algebra 2.
+This college-preparatory course will contain Knowledge and Skills in the regular geometry will be explored in greater depth and with rig properly prepare students to be successful in Placement Algebra 2. y course.
+Concepts gor designed to